jahidulpabelislam/portfolio-api/README.md

 # Portfolio API

-This API is to manage the CRUD of projects and its images.
-This will essentially will be used to display projects in my [Portfolio](https://jahidulpabelislam.com/), this is all joined together via a [CMS](https://github.com/jahidulpabelislam/portfolio-cms/).
+This API is to manage the projects and its images in my [Portfolio](https://jahidulpabelislam.com/).
+This will essentially will be used to display projects in my Portfolio, this is all connected together via the [CMS Repo](https://github.com/jahidulpabelislam/portfolio-cms/) as well the actual [Portfolio Repo](https://github.com/jahidulpabelislam/portfolio/).

-The API and CMS were created as I had realised that the projects within my site were consistent regarding what information was being shown.
+The API (and CMS) was created as I had realised that all the projects within my site were consistent regarding what information was being shown.
 Therefore, for future proofing and making it easier to maintain, I thought to make sure it is ALWAYS consistent I can define a common project structure, so each project has the same information.
-This was done by a database through this API and CMS.
+This was done by adding CRUD abilities through a database, this API and CMS.

 By doing this, in the website I can define one project element/HTML structure and styling and then just do a loop through all the projects returned from the API via an AJAX request and create multiple project elements using that one defined structure.

+This way I can easily update a project structure for all current projects at once (e.g adding a new piece of information).
+I will only need to update the Database structure, API endpoints, CMS, and Website (HTML, CSS & Javascript).

-It was originally built within the [Portfolio](https://github.com/jahidulpabelislam/portfolio/) project/repo, and two versions were built initially built within this project.
-However, from v3, it was decided it would be good to separate the API from the portfolio to aid maintainability and readability.
+It was originally built within the [Portfolio project/repo](https://github.com/jahidulpabelislam/portfolio/), and two versions were built initially built within this project.
+However, from v3, it was decided it would be a good idea to separate the API (and CMS) from the portfolio to aid maintainability and readability.

 ## Work Done